-If you want to withdraw from an examination attempt in Germany due to illness, it is better to state a physical illness as the reason.
-Mental illnesses are often not recognized as a reason by examination offices and courts - in any case, an elaborate description of the diagnosis by the doctor is necessary.
-In the end, it is not the official medical certificate, but the examination committee that decides on the ability to take exams.
-The official medical statement that they are not able to take an examination does not mean that the test participant is not able to take an examination.
+If you want to withdraw from an exam attempt in Germany due to illness, it is better to state a physical illness as the reason.
+Mental illnesses are often not recognized as a reason by examination offices and courts - in any case, a complex description of the diagnosis by the doctor is necessary.
+In the end, it is not the official medical certificate that decides on the eligibility for the exam, but the examination committee.
+The official medical determination that they are not fit to take the exam does not mean that the test participants are not fit to take the exam.
 Especially with regard to mental illnesses, this leads to results that are difficult to understand for test participants.

 The examination committees first check whether it is a "long-term disease".
 According to the case law, this does not lead to an acute illness-related reduction in performance, which could be accepted as a reason for resignation, but rather determines the permanent performance of the examinee (e.g. OVG NRW, NJW 2020, 1084 para.
 35).
 Persistent depression can therefore not be recognized unless the doctor clearly states in his diagnosis that it is a disease flare-up or something similar.